MuseumofModernArt/sol/README.md

 # MoMA Style

 # Development
-To install, make sure you have homebrew installed, and then run `yarn install` to install Dart Sass.
+To install, make sure you have homebrew installed, and then run `yarn install-sass` to install Dart Sass.

 To build for development, run `yarn run build-dev`.
 If you want to watch, then run `yarn run watch`.